mediagoom/node-play/README.md

 - DRM support
 - dynamic packaging

-We would love to have our feedback on these features.
+We would love to have your feedback on these features.
 How impotant they are for you?